isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The first entry reserves the 192.0.2.202 address for the client that uses a MAC address of 1a:1b:1c:1d:1e:1f.
-The second entry reserves the address 192.0.2.100 and the hostname of `alice-laptop` for the client using a DUID 0a:0b:0c:0d:0e:0f.
+The second entry reserves the address 192.0.2.100 and the hostname of "alice-laptop" for the client using a DUID 0a:0b:0c:0d:0e:0f.
 (If DNS updates are planned, it is strongly recommended that the hostnames be unique.)
-The third example reserves address 192.0.3.203 for a client whose request would be relayed by a relay agent that inserts a ``circuit-id`` option with the value `"charter950"`.
+The third example reserves address 192.0.3.203 for a client whose request would be relayed by a relay agent that inserts a ``circuit-id`` option with the value "charter950".
 The fourth entry reserves address 192.0.2.204 for a client that uses a client identifier with value 01:11:22:33:44:55:66.